Claim: Medical waste that included human tissue was shipped from British Columbia to be incinerated at a power plant in Oregon.

 The facility in Marion County opened in 1987, according to Convanta-Marion, Inc.'s website.
-It's a pioneer partnership that not only accepts tons of solid waste but also non-hazardous biomedical waste from across the state and country.
+It's a pioneer partnership that not only accepts tons of solid waste but also

 The waste the facility receives is then burned at temperatures reaching 2,000 degrees Fahrenheit, boiling water and generating steam that drives turbines, which generate electrical power, according to Marion County's website.

 Bud Waterman, a former temp worker at Covanta Marion, said he believes certified contractors have been carrying fetuses from British Columbia to Oregon, where state statutes allow fetuses to be disposed.